 There’s a new gold rush happening!

 Approximately 70% of North America’s bee species live in the ground.
-This includes plump bumblebees, industrious cellophane bees and many, many other species.
+This includes native bees such as plump bumblebees, industrious cellophane bees and many, many other species.
 Despite this, ground-dwelling bees are the least-studied of all bee species.
 We’re working to protect nature’s most precious resource- the ground-dwelling bee bee - with a 21st Century Gold Rush!
 Join us in our bee research into ground-nesting bees, often gold like their fair-haired cousins the honeybee.

 Your contribution helps us fuel these projects.
 We need your support now to help us grow them.

-Collaborating with the Pollinator Partnership in an effort to help beekeepers and honey bees across North America - the Mite-A-Thon.
 The Mite-A-Thon is a bee research initiative to assist beekeepers in checking their bees for the parasitic mite, Varroa destructor (varroa), with the two primary objectives of 1) raising awareness about honey bee colony varroa infestations in North America through effective monitoring methods and 2) making management strategies available for discussion within bee organizations utilizing Mite-A-Thon bee research partner-developed information and outreach materials.